Pregnancy and Birth

 Moxibustion for Breech Presentation

 An technique called moxibustion that is an integral part of traditional acupuncture has been used for centuries to turn breech babies.
 Moxibustion is the burning of the herb artemisia vulgaris or artemisia argyii and is a term derived from the Japanese word mogusa or mo kusa, meaning, “burning herb.”
 For turning breech babies moxa is used in a stick form and is held near a point on the little toe.
-Moxibustion has been shown to reduce the need for cephalic version(*1) – manual turning of the baby’s position – and this technique is offered in some NHS maternity acupuncture clinics.
-A single session is needed where and then the treatment can be performed by the partner or friend (or by yourself) at home over 10 days.
+Moxibustion has been shown to reduce the need for cephalic version(*1) – manual turning of the baby’s position – and is offered in some NHS maternity acupuncture clinics.
+A single session is needed and then the treatment can be performed by your partner or friend (or by yourself) at home over 10 days.
 You will recieve instructions and moxa sticks at the appointment.
 I also offer acupuncture to support the moxa treatment at this appointment should you wish.

 A series of weekly acupuncture treatments to help prepare the mother for labour, beginning at 36 or 37 weeks, has been shown to reduce the length of labour and the incidence of induction, epidural and emergency caesareans (*2).
 Midwives who use pre-birth acupuncture report that it consistently increases the occurrence of a natural, efficient labour and have commented that the time spent in labour and the necessity of interventions such as medical induction and caesarean section is reduced in women who receive a series of pre-birth treatments (*3).
 Three weekly treatments are recommended, or four if there is a hisory of going overdue and / or difficult labours.

 Acupuncture has been shown to support cervical ripening and shorten the time between the expected and actual delivery dates.(*4) There is anecdotal evidence(*5) that it can stimulate contractions.
 The woman and her birthing partner can also use acupressure on the points used, after the treatment.
 A series of weekly acupuncture treatments from 36 or 37 weeks (as above) is preferable to, waiting until right before a medical induction is due, though it may still be worth trying acupuncture in this case.